Badger and I started the morning by walking over the tracks to the yard sale in front of the school.

 I used to be like her, but these days I'm just too exhausted to want to linger long.

-I may fuss a bit, but I’d rather she dilly-dally in a bookstore and buy books than wander a mall and come home with overpriced bull.
+I might fuss a little, but I’d rather she lingered in a bookstore and came home with books, than roam a mall and return with overpriced junk.

-I had Badger add six pumps of pumpkin spice—it comes with three—to my drink.
+I had Badger bump my drink to six pumps of pumpkin spice; it normally comes with three.

-To be honest, I’ve had COVID twice, and it seems that my sense of taste and smell has never fully recovered.
+I’ve had COVID twice, and my taste and smell haven’t been the same since.

 Home, I figured Cowboy would rest.

-Cowboy said Van Gogh’s girlfriend told Van Gogh he couldn’t use a zero-turn or a riding mower—that was lazy.
+Cowboy said Van Gogh’s girlfriend told him he couldn’t use a riding mower.
+That was “lazy.”

 Cowboy took pity and mowed it with his zero-turn.

-If Van Gogh keeps at it—mows every other day—he might be able to use the push mower.
+If Van Gogh keeps at it, every other day maybe, he might manage with the push mower.

-Badger cooked supper—and kicked me out of the kitchen.
+Badger took over supper and sent me out of the kitchen.

-She made us salmon, rice, and candied pineapple—oh, and veggie egg rolls.
+She put together salmon, rice, candied pineapple, and veggie egg rolls.

 It feels good out there, although this seems to be spider birthing season.